bmw-tech/dart_apitool/README.md

 In general, you need to have a reference of what has been released before in order to do a diff to the new sources.

 To do that you can either:
-- store the last released version next to your source code
+- store the last released version next to your source code (via a separate file or by using tags)
 - or use whatever knowledge your release process has to get a copy of the previously released version

 Depending on what you have as a reference you can call `dart-apitool` using the appropriate package ref for the `old` parameter: